Robert Mitinger: After football

 In 1966, Mitinger earned a law degree at the University of San Diego, which he attended in the AFL off-season, and for the 1968 and 1969 seasons worked with the players' union (the AFL Players Association) as their attorney.
-In 1970, he returned to State College, Pennsylvania where he practiced law for 30 years, starting his own law firm in 1984.
+In 1970, he returned to State College, Pennsylvania, where he practiced law for 30 years, starting his own law firm in 1984.
 He was also an instructor of business and real estate law at Penn State University from 1971 to 1994.

-Personal
+Personal life

 Mitinger lost his AFL championship ring while attending law school.
-In 1999, a Chula Vista, California man discovered the ring in his deceased mother's jewelry box and placed an ad on eBay, seeking to contact Mitinger.
+In 1999, a Chula Vista, California, man discovered the ring in his deceased mother's jewelry box and placed an ad on eBay, seeking to contact Mitinger.
 His mother had been a member of the law school's maintenance staff and had found the ring in the drain of the school's swimming pool.
 The appearance of the ring on the auction site led to the eventual return of the ring.
 "It renews my faith in humanity", Mitinger told The San Diego Union-Tribune.

-He died September 27, 2004, at the Mount Nittany Medical Center in State College, Pennsylvania from complications from stomach cancer.
+He died September 27, 2004, at the Mount Nittany Medical Center in State College, Pennsylvania, from complications from stomach cancer.
 He was 64.

 The Robert B. Mitinger Award, named in his honor, is presented to Penn State Nittany Lions football players who personify courage, character and social responsibility.
 It was first awarded in 2004.